The add-in requires that the data source

 Fellow Word MVP Paul Edstein has posted a tutorial on this, with working field codes and a sample Excel data source which you can download from this web site but it can be a tad bewildering and even Paul would concede that creating this type of merge can be intimidating for those unskilled in mail merge.

 To overcome this difficulty another Antipodean MVP and occasional contributor to this site, Doug Robbins, produced an add-in to attempt to simplify the process.
-I developed the principles Doug had come up with to form the basis of the original Many to One add-in, which is now replaced by the completely re-designed add-in described on this page.
+I developed the principles Doug had come up with to form the basis of my original Many to One add-in, which is now replaced by the completely re-designed add-in described on this page.

 If there are likely to be some rows with no data, in some of the Excel data source fields, all of the cells that represent the data source must be formatted as text.
 Otherwise, errors can occur, when the routine encounters a type of data that it is not expecting.